Skip to main content

 The risk of dehydration is highest in people with heart problems or kidney disease, or if you take certain other medicines.
 Tell your doctor about all your current medicines and any you start or stop using.

-Call your doctor if you are sick with vomiting and cannot drink enough water for your bowel prep, or if you have a headache, dizziness, or decreased urination.
+Call your doctor if you are sick with vomiting and cannot drink enough water for your bowel prep, if you have a headache, dizziness, or decreased urination.

 Before taking this medicine

-Tell your doctor if you have ever had:
+Tell your doctor if you have or have ever had:

 How should I take citric acid, magnesium oxide, and sodium picosulfate?